 Mentors are required to attend an assessment day to be enrolled onto the course as all the minimum entry requirement is Literacy Level 1.
-All those who pass the assessment day are enrolled onto the course which runs for 2 days over 6 weeks to include one day observation in the final week.
+All those who pass the assessment day are enrolled onto the course which runs for 10 days over 4 weeks (3 days for the first 3 weeks; Monday – Wednesday, 10am-3pm; one day observation in the final week).

 What do I get?

 All Vision Housing mentors receive two qualifications in